Understanding Inheritance and Composition in PHP Object-Oriented Programming

 What Composition Is in PHP

 Composition creates a "has-a" relationship instead of an "is-a" relationship.
 A class contains another class to use its behaviour, but the contained class is a separate entity with its own identity.
-This approach favours delegation over code inheritance.
+This approach favours delegation over code inheritance, which leads to more flexible and testable designs.

 Using the same analogy, a car has an engine rather than being a type of engine: